Burning Down the House: Year-end charts

+Certifications

 Tom Jones and the Cardigans version

-Welsh singer Tom Jones recorded a version of "Burning Down the House" with Swedish pop band the Cardigans for his 1999 collaborations album, Reload.
+Welsh singer Tom Jones recorded a version of "Burning Down the House" with Swedish rock band the Cardigans for his collaborations album Reload (1999).
 In common with the other tracks on the album, the recording was made with the collaborators' choice of producer and studio, in this case Tore Johansson and Tambourine Studios in Malmö, Sweden.

 The track was released as the lead single from Reload on September 13, 1999, and became a hit across Europe and Australia, reaching No. 1 in Iceland, No. 2 in Sweden, and the top ten in Australia, Denmark, Finland, Hungary, Norway and the United Kingdom.
 The single was backed with Jones' live recordings of the EMF song "Unbelievable" and the Beatles' "Come Together", as well as remixes of "Burning Down the House" by Delakota, Pepe Deluxé and DJ Scissorkicks.

 As one of the major hits of Jones' later career, it appears on numerous compilations of Jones' work.
 It also features on the Cardigans' 2008 Best Of album.